zeroDivZero/notes-ios/notes/testing/6_error.md

 # ERROR

-When testing throwing function, should test both success path and error path.
+When testing throwing function, should test both success and error paths.
 3 ways: catch error, assert on throw, and test itself throws.

 ## Catch Error